Top 9 Venture Capital Firms Investing in Hardware Startups

 FAQs about Venture Capital Firms Focused on Hardware

-What are the top US cities for hardware venture capital firms?
+Which US cities are hubs for hardware VC firms?

-What do early stage VC firms look for in a hardware startup?
+What do deep tech VC firms look for?